Jersey (St Helier) - Carteret

 Ferries to France

-No ferry operators currently provide a car ferry between Jersey (St Helier) and Carteret
+No, ferry operators currently do not allow cars to travel on sailings between Jersey (St Helier) and Carteret.

-Yes, foot passengers can travel on ferries from Jersey (St Helier) to Carteret with Manche Iles Express.
+Yes, foot passengers can travel with Manche Iles Express ferries between Jersey (St Helier) and Carteret.

 More routes than anyone else.